 Fear drives out gratitude by keeping us focused on challenges rather than God’s provision.
 If we allow fear of the perilous present or the frightening future to keep us from a holy moment of gratitude, then we will spend our lives traveling from one dreadful event to another.
 In fact, there are many scriptures admonishing us to be thankful in the midst of struggle.

+Entering His gates with thanksgiving results in joy, which, in turn, results in strength.
 "Enter his gates with thanksgiving and his courts with praise; give thanks to him and praise his name" (Psalm 100:4).
 Thanksgiving is the key that unlocks the door to His Presence.
 Our lives and our homes more accurately reflect God's love when we practice gratitude in our daily interactions.
 In His Presence is fullness of joy (Psalm 16:11) and, as Nehemiah reminds us, the joy of the Lord is our strength.
-Spending time in His Presence strengthens us.
+Spending time in God's presence strengthens us.
 It makes us stronger than we were before.

 It seems unreasonable to ask us to count it as joy our trials and tribulations!
 But in doing so, we are strengthened with His mighty power.
-Just as thanksgiving is a key to His Presence, being in His Presence results in joy.
+Just as thanksgiving is a key to God's presence, being in His presence results in joy.
 And that joy gives us strength!

 In truth, we can count it joy only because He works all things for our good anyway (Romans 8:28).
 This is why we can give thanks for everything.
 No matter what the world or the Enemy throws at us, we can have the confidence that our Father is going to work it out so that it benefits us!

 Ephesians 5:20 (NLT) And give thanks for everything to God the Father in the name of our Lord Jesus Christ.